D1ang/Silkscreenservice/README.md

 - [Autoprefixer CSS online](https://autoprefixer.github.io/): Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes.
 - [JSHint](https://jshint.com/): A static code analysis tool for JavaScript.
 - [ES6 Syntax Check](https://www.piliapp.com/syntax-check/es6/): An online ECMAScript 6 Checker.
-- [Visual Studio Code](https://code.visualstudio.com/): Using the built-in tools to test on proper code and the flake8 linter.
+- [Visual Studio Code](https://code.visualstudio.com/): Using the built-in tools to test on proper code, like flake8 linter.
 - [Travis](https://travis-ci.org/): Used halfway the project to test the code.

 ## Bugs

 ### CSS
-CSS written code is tested with the W3C CSS Validator as it does not give any errors the deployed version of the site does gives a couple of warnings and error comming from Bootstrap and the Font Awesome animations Library.
+CSS written code is tested with the W3C CSS Validator.
+As it does not give any problems, the deployed version of the site does gives a couple of warnings and errors coming from Bootstrap and the Font Awesome animations Library.

 ### JavaScript
-All 3 JavaScripts passed the test only a couple of warning came up trough JSHint for example: using "let", "const" but none of them are bug worthy.
+All 3 JavaScript’s in this system passed the test, only a couple of warnings came up through JSHint, for example: using "let", "const" but none of them are bug worthy.
 By using "ES6 Syntax Check" all the Syntax checks passed.

-### Admin login gave an 500 error
+### Admin login gave a 500 error
-When a customer logged in the system worked perfectly but for the admin account an 50 error came up.
+When a customer logged in, the system worked perfectly.
+But for the admin account a 500 error came up.
-This bug was fixed after making migrations and changed the max filed characters to 50 chars.
+This bug was fixed after making migrations and changed the max field characters to 50 chars.
-Seems the fille din email was 28 characters and when in an earlier build was set to 25 this error came up.
+Seems that the admin entered email was 28 characters and when in an earlier build was set to 25, this error came up.

 ## Deployment
-The example of this code is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the master branch.
+The code of this system is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 This code can be run locally or deployed to a live environment.
 Directions are based on deployment locally and to Heroku.